MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 STEP 03: Enable the Power Apps component framework
 ====================================================================

-Now, turn on the ability for the Power Apps in the environment to run Power Apps Component framework controls.
+In order to use the Power Apps componenent framework, you will need to turn on the Power Apps Component framework controls feature for your Power Apps environment.
+To enable this feature, follow the steps below:

 ## Power Apps Portal Admin Center
 1. In a web browser, open <https://web.powerapps.com>.